 When a worker is exposed to harmful toxins they can be susceptible to serious injuries, even death.
 Discussing your options with a workers’ compensation attorney can help to determine the best way to move forward.

-Seeking the advice of an attorney who specializes in workers’ compensation claims can be helpful if you are injured on the job.
+Seeking the advice of a workers’ compensation lawyer who specializes in workers’ compensation claims can be helpful if you are injured on the job.